Russell Crowe explains why he’s ‘slightly jealous’ of Gladiator 2’s lead star

 Russell Crowe has opened up about Gladiator 2, and shared the sequel idea he considered returning as Maximus for.

-The Australian actor played the character in the 2000 historical epic, which was directed by Ridley Scott.
+The Kiwi actor played the character in the 2000 historical epic, which was directed by Ridley Scott.

 Scott will next direct a sequel to the film, which will not feature Crowe, 59.
 Instead, the film will focus on Lucius, the son of Connie Nielsen’s Lucilla and the nephew of Commodus (Joaquin Phoenix), who will reportedly being played by Paul Mescal.